Professional practice

 Unjust enrichment & restitution claims

-During his studies, Ben worked as a research assistant to Professor Paul Mitchell, one of the editors of Goff & Jones: The Law of Unjust Enrichment (10th edn, Sweet & Maxwell 2023), assisting with the chapters on deposits, duress and frustration.
+Ben has an interest in, and an understanding of, claims involving unjust enrichment and restitution, having studied the same at UCL.
+Ben also worked as a research assistant to Professor Paul Mitchell, one of the editors of Goff & Jones: The Law of Unjust Enrichment (10th edn, Sweet & Maxwell 2023), assisting with the chapters on deposits, duress and frustration.